A little goes a long way

-Desert Essence Tea Tree Oil Liquid Castile Soap ($7): This version of castile soap from Desert Essence is scened with the multi-tasker of the beauty world—tea tree oil—known for its anti-bacterial and soothing properties.
+Desert Essence Tea Tree Oil Liquid Castile Soap ($7): This version of castile soap from Desert Essence is scented with the multi-tasker of the beauty world—tea tree oil—known for its anti-bacterial and soothing properties.

-Dr. Bronner’s Castile Soap has become a universally beloved product for a reason—it’s effective, versatile, and made with pure and fair trade ingredients without any preservatives or foaming agents that could cause skin irritation.
+Dr. Bronner’s Castile Soap has become a universally beloved product for a reason—it’s effective, versatile, and made with pure and fair trade ingredients without any preservatives or foaming agents that might cause skin irritation.
 I put it to the test in six different ways—those I’ve listed above—and while some were definitely more enjoyable than others (spoiler: it tastes awful as a toothpaste) I can confidently say it lived up to its promises.
 Every house should have a bottle of this stuff.